plotly/plotly.github.io/_posts/excel/README.md

 7. Make sure that the "Know how to program?
 See how to create this in Python or R." links are updated.

+8. Make sure that the "Tutorials like this" at the bottom all have thumbnail images and links.

 ## 4. Adding Excel links to the Python pages

 After you've added a new tutorial, add a file like this: